University Challenge: ITV (1962 to 1987)

 The programme had its beginnings in an American television quiz show called College Bowl.
 Cecil Bernstein, brother of Sidney Bernstein who founded Granada Television in 1954, had seen the programme in the United States and liked the format.
 It was decided that Granada would produce a similar programme with competing teams from universities across the United Kingdom.
 From its inception in 1962, University Challenge was hosted by Bamber Gascoigne, who died in 2022.
+The programme's first match was a match between the University of Leeds (featuring a pre-fame Ian Channell, better known as The Wizard of New Zealand) and the University of Reading.
 The show was a cult favourite with a small but loyal core audience, and was one of a select few ITV programmes that was transmitted without any advertising breaks.
 Originally, the series started off in many areas, being broadcast at peak times or just after the nightly news around 22:30; by the early 1970s, the series was relegated to irregular timeslots by the various ITV regional companies, with some broadcasting the show during daytime, at weekends or late at night.
 In the absence of a regular networked slot, audience figures would often fall, leading the producers to make changes to the long-standing format of the programme.
 LWT stopped broadcasting the show in October 1983, with Thames following suit shortly afterwards.
+Thames resumed screening the series in 1984 however they only screened the Quarter-finals To the final in December 1984, when it was networked for the first time.

-The programme was not broadcast in 1985 and returned in April 1986, when it was finally networked by ITV and broadcast at 15:00 on weekdays.
+The programme was not broadcast in 1985 and returned in April 1986, when it continued to networked by ITV and broadcast at 15:00 on weekdays.
 The gameplay was revised, initial games were staged over two legs; the first in the classic format and the second played as a relay, where contestants selected questions from specific categories such as sport, literature and science, passing a baton between players whenever a "lap" of two correct answers was scored.
 The final series was also networked, but broadcast around 11:00 during the summer holiday period.
 Even so, the new networked time did little to save the series from the axe.
 The last ITV series was broadcast in 1987.

 The Universities of Oxford and Cambridge could each enter up to five of their constituent colleges as separate teams, which are not themselves universities: they have far fewer students – numbering in the hundreds rather than thousands – than most universities.
 This was one ostensible inspiration for a 1975 protest, in which a team from the University of Manchester (which included David Aaronovitch) came second to Downing College, Cambridge, when they started a round by answering every question "Che Guevara", "Marx", "Trotsky" or "Lenin", in the hope of making the resulting show unbroadcastable.

 It was, however, broadcast, although only portions of the episode still exist in the Granada Television archives.
 Granada subsequently banned the University of Manchester for several years.